DamienGeorges/CIMENT/CIMENT/Froggy_R_parallel/R_parallel_programming_on_froggy.md

 ```

 # Running the campain on Froggy
-Now we have our R and our OAR scripts ready we just need to run the campain.
+Now we have our R and our OAR scripts ready we just need to run the campaign.

 We first have to copy all needed stuff (scripts, data, packages,...) on Froggy.
-It's a good habbits to prefer to work in the `/scratch` directory insteas than in `/home` one.
+It's a good habits to work in the `/scratch` directory instead than in `/home` one.
 Here I'm in a directory that contains the `Frog_R_parallel_test` directory where all what I need is stored (scripts and data).

 ```console
 > scp -r Frog_R_parallel_test froggy:/scratch/dgeorges/